 It is often said that Professor Drakeford was the only member of the then Welsh cabinet who voted for Corbyn in his first leadership bid in 2015.
 However, despite his campaign tagline - ‘21st century radical socialism’ - there’s very little ground-breaking in this document.
 It’s generally good stuff, and as a college, there’s nothing really to disagree with, and plenty to applaud.

 Here’s some food for thought though.
 Hidden among the usual commitments to better education, more investment in the trains, and accountable local government, is a promise to make sure that employers, schools and third sector organisations supported by government are challenged to play their part in creating a healthier Wales.
 Could this mean that an independent charity receiving public money could be obliged to ban smoking among its employees?

 He talks about local health boards using land they own for social care and housing; working with local authorities and public bodies to encourage active travel by the public sector workforce; and requiring all public services to take responsibility for prevention of ill-health.
 As cabinet secretary for finance, he oversaw the creation of Transport for Wales as a not-for-profit organisation owned by the Welsh government – now he proposes a new Welsh energy mutual body and a Community Bank of Wales to be owned by its members, on a one-member-one-vote basis.

 Some of these ideas might indeed be radical, some might be rather more difficult to achieve.
 But after two decades of a Labour government in Wales, and with political chaos at the other end of the M4, it might be time to shake things up a bit.
 The RCP will be watching closely, and where we can influence change, we’ll speak up.

-Lowri is the head of policy and campaigns for the RCP in Wales, where she works with key stakeholders to develop messages that will influence change and improve patient care.
-You can follow her on Twitter at @LowriRhiannon.
+Lowri Jackson is the RCP head of policy and campaigns in Wales, where she works to influence change and improve patient care in the country.
+You can follow her work on Twitter at @RCPWales.